How can you support LGBTQIA+-owned businesses?

 Promote Their Services to Your Workplace

-You can support LGBTQ+-owned businesses by promoting their services to your workplace or organization.
-Corporations often seek out small businesses as suppliers, and may even have a Diversity Supplier Program for LGBTQ+ owned small businesses (Certified LGBTBEs).
-Whether to collaborate with an LGBTQ+ owned clothing company for Pride merchandise, or hire an LGBTQ+ consultant to provide a Pronouns Training to employees, the possibilities between corporations and LGBTQ+ owned small businesses are endless.
+You can support LGBTQIA+-owned businesses by promoting their services to your workplace or organization.
+Corporations often seek out small businesses as suppliers, and may even have a Diversity Supplier Program for LGBTQIA+ owned small businesses (Certified LGBTBEs).
+Whether to collaborate with an LGBTQIA+ owned clothing company for Pride merchandise, or hire an LGBTQIA+ consultant to provide a Pronouns Training to employees, the possibilities between corporations and LGBTQIA+ owned small businesses are endless.

 Rex Wilde, Rex Wilde Consulting

 It is important to recognize that LGBTQIA+ people fit into all parts of society and intersect with many other identities as well.
 Understand that we don’t always focus solely on providing LGBTQIA+ services or products.
 We don’t only hire LGBTQIA+ people or strictly serve the LGBTQIA+ population.

 To be deemed an LGBTQIA+ business, 51% of the ownership must identify as LGBTQIA+.
 And gay white men are still 67% of LGBTQIA+ ownership.
 Seek opportunities to help the entire community, not just gay men.
 You can support LGBTQIA+ businesses by using their services, sharing promotions, or becoming an employee, and by supporting them all year round, not just during June (Pride month).